Myth and Misinformation About the Pyramid Side

 1786 1882

-An anagram happens to work on the realization first seen on the 1935 one-dollar bill (below left), but this version is not the work of America's Founding Fathers and therefore not "proof that the Masons held secret influence over our early nation" as Dan Brown describes the conspiracy theory.
+An anagram happens to work on the version first seen on the 1935 one-dollar bill, but this realization is not the work of America's founders and therefore not "proof that the Masons held secret influence over our early nation," as novelist Dan Brown claims.

 There is no intended significance to the number of stones in the pyramid (nor the shadow it casts).
 Those details are determined by artists.
 Although the pyramid has been traditionally shown with 13 steps, no number is specified in the official 1782 description of the Great Seal.